SylEleuth/gruvbox-plus-icon-pack/README.md

 You can download Icon pack from different sources:

-1. Go to the releases page [HERE](https://github.com/SylEleuth/gruvbox-plus-icon-pack/releases) and choose the zip file from the lastest version.
+1. Go to the releases page [HERE](https://github.com/SylEleuth/gruvbox-plus-icon-pack/releases) and choose the zip file from the latest version.

-2. Download the icon pack from Your system's icon manager page.
-For example, in KDE open Settings, Appearance/Icons and click "Get New Icons" where You can search for Gruvbox Plus.
+2. Download the icon pack from Your system's icon manager settings.
+For example in KDE, open Settings, Appearance/Icons and click "Get New Icons" where You can search for Gruvbox Plus.

 3. Download latest package from [Pling](https://www.pling.com/p/1961046/) or [KDE Store](https://store.kde.org/p/1961046)

 4. If You want the latest icons You have to clone the whole repository (except few additional files it doesn't contain any extra folders and is/will be similar to official release package).

+    ``` git clone https://github.com/SylEleuth/gruvbox-plus-icon-pack.git ```

-    **WARNING**: Do not "Download ZIP" under "Code" button.
+    **WARNING**: Do not use "Download ZIP" under "Code" button.
 Compression applied there will remove soft links of the icons, which will ruin big part of the pack.

-    ``` git clone https://github.com/SylEleuth/gruvbox-plus-icon-pack.git ```

 ## Installation